2.8 Global Parameters

 The geofence can operate in one of two modes: hard and soft.

-If the geofence is in hard mode then the optimiser will report an error for any order that has pickup or delivery locations outside the geofence.
+If the geofence is in hard mode, then the optimiser will report an error for any order that has pickup or delivery locations outside the geofence.
 It will also report an error for any vehicle that has start or finish locations outside of the geofence.
 In the event of such errors being detected, optimisation will not proceed.

-If the geofence is in soft mode then the optimiser will not assign any order whose pickup or delivery location is outside the geofence.
+If the geofence is in soft mode, then the optimiser will not assign any order whose pickup or delivery location is outside the geofence.
 It will not use any vehicle whose start or finish location is outside the geofence.
 In this mode optimisation will proceed using orders and vehicles that are within the geofence.

 2.8.7 Maximum Neighbourhood Size

 The maximum size of the neighbourhood for the optimiser.
 At each iteration of the optimiser, the solution is unpacked and changed to find a new solution with the neighbourhood being the amount to unpack.
-Smaller neighbourhoods are quicker to change but may result in worse quality solutions, while larger neighbourhoods require a longer running time but may lead to better quality solutions.
+Smaller neighbourhoods are quicker to change but may result in worse quality solutions, while larger neighbourhoods need longer running time but may lead to better quality solutions.
 Note that the maximum neighbourhood size must be at least ten.

 2.8.8 Preferred-Vehicle Rewards